Kenosha Police Officer Who Wrote More Than 2,000 Citations In Last Five Years Doesn’t Lead By Example: Opinion

 7. Benvenuto was investigating a disorderly conduct incident.
 As part of his investigation he went to speak with an involved subject at a different location.
 He ended up arresting the individual who had his children with him.

 Benvenuto did not write the report on time and due to the lack of his writing the report, the third shift supervisor that reviewed the arrest sheet became concerned as to the whereabouts of the three young children.
 This required follow-up investigation by another officer who was tasked with the assignment of locating the children who were eventually found to be safe.
-In Benvenuto’s report, he lied and wrote “the children were left in the care of *name redacted* until the father arrived.”
+In Benvenuto’s report, he wrote an inaccurate statement that “the children were left in the care of *name redacted* until the father arrived.”
 A supervisor wrote, “This statement is not accurate.
 You admitted that you did not wait for the father of the children to arrive on scene and therefore would have no way of knowing whether or not he had arrived.
 You never had direct communication with the father but instead relied upon a third party to contact him.
 You did not follow proper procedure in regards to a training memo in regards to placement of children in juvenile crisis.”
 Benvenuto was reprimanded verbally.

 What does all this mean?
 This means that Benvenuto ruins people’s days all the time.
 He seems to get joy in writing tickets.
 These are not serious tickets, either.
 He writes many minor citations almost every day.
 But he doesn’t hold himself to the same standard as those he punishes yet still expects special treatment.
 When he almost ran a cop over, he got a letter in his file where you or I would have been charged criminally.
 In fact, Benvenuto once charged a man (albeit, a criminal) with a felony for speeding off from a traffic stop.
 Benvenuto claimed his life was in danger.
 It clearly wasn’t.
 Benvenuto pulled a man over for driving 55 in a 35 on Alfred Park drive, the same road that benvenuto drove 84 mph on without lights or sirens before when he was suspended for two weeks.
 You can see Benvenuto in the reflection of the driver’s window.
 He didn’t even flinch.
 The felony was dismissed.